 The Good Offices of the Secretary General continues to work in pursuance of General Assembly mandated objectives (i.e. respect for human rights, democratic transition and national reconciliation).
 The Secretary-General’s three-pillar approach of engagement in the political, humanitarian and development areas provides a guiding framework for the Good Offices with regard to its work in Myanmar.
-This requires an enhanced UN coordination role including among donor countries to maximize political goodwill and the use of available resources.
+This requires an enhanced UN coordination role including among donor countries to maximize support to Myanmar and the fulfilment of its mandate.